 In 2022, in-depth work was undertaken in all countries to define the four pillars of the Group's value offer as an employer.
 In 2023, this work served as the basis for adapting the Group's employer brand in line with these four pillars.
 In connection with this project, the employer brand platform was updated.
 It includes communication tools to be deployed in all Group countries in order to promote career opportunities and stimulate local recruitment.
-France is the pilot country for the launch of the "What drives you?" employer brand campaign (in France: "Et vous, qu'est-ce qui vous fait avancer?").
-It will then be rolled out by early 2024 in all countries where the Group and launching integration and training initiatives to attract new employees from all backgrounds and retain the Group's talent.
+France is the pilot country for the launch of the "What drives you?" employer brand campaign (in France: "Et vous, qu'est-ce qui vous fait avancer ?").
+It will then be rolled out by early 2024 in all countries where the Group operates.